AaronLaw/my-setting/Raspberry Pi setup notes.md

 #### Using Memcache as cache

-I wanna use memcache for Django, as once I set it up, I can use it with WordPress too. :)
+I wanna use memcache for Django, as once I set it up, I can use it with WordPress too. :smile:

 Firstly, I've to install memcache on Pi: